 Hinckley and Bosworth Borough Council (the Council) is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded, properly accounted for and used economically, efficiently and effectively.
-The Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement and to ensure economy, efficiency and effectiveness.
+The Council also has a duty under the Local Government Act 1999 to "make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness."